AntonSol919/linkspace/basics.md

 Supernets better model the reality of multi party communication - asynchronous and authenticated[^auth]

-[^auth]:Authenticated as in: cryptographicaly proven that messages were created by a user of a public key regardless how you got the message - I call this 'the reality' because a wire-dump of an HTTPS session is also proof that the key holder send the message.
+[^auth]:Authenticated as in: cryptographicaly proven that messages were created by a user of a public key regardless how you got the message - I call this 'the reality' because a wire-dump of an HTTPS session is also proof that the keyholder send the message.

 In the long run they could end up with less moving parts and with fewer configurations.